bosh-rebels/kafka-elk-spike/README.md

     $ cd kafka-elk-spike
     $ mkdir esdata
     ```
-    By default the *docker-compose.yml* uses *esdata* as the host volumen path name.
-If you want to use another name you have to edit the *docker-compose.yml* file and create your own structure.
+    By default the *elk-docker-compose.yml* uses *esdata* as the host volumen path name.
+If you want to use another name you have to edit the *elk-docker-compose.yml* file update  volumes: section and create your own structure.
-6. Allocate enough memory to Docker in your local machine (Toolbar -> Docker icon -> Preferences -> Resources)
+6. Allocate enough memory(6-8GB) to Docker in your local machine (Toolbar -> Docker icon -> Preferences -> Resources)

 ## Usage